OMER MANOR

 Documentary Filmmaker and DOP

-His work includes Holding Liat (2025, Berlinale Documentary Award winner), a film about an Israeli-American family’s fight to free their daughter after she was taken hostage on October 7 (co-cinematography with Yoni Brook), Rabbi Capoeira (DocAviv 2024), which follows Miki Hayat, an ultra-Orthodox man bridging cultural divides through capoeira, and One Last Visit, a documentary exploring the final weeks of a 99-year-old woman’s life and her complex relationship with her daughter.
+Omer Manor is a Tel Aviv–based documentary cinematographer and filmmaker.
+His recent work includes Holding Liat (2025, Berlinale Documentary Award winner), about an Israeli-American family’s struggle to free their daughter after she was taken hostage on October 7, Rabbi Capoeira(DocAviv 2024), following Miki Hayat, an ultra-Orthodox man bridging cultural divides through capoeira; and One Last Visit, a portrait of the final weeks of a 99-year-old woman’s life and her relationship with her daughter.

 Selected Filmography